A New Path: Scaling Vision-and-Language Navigation with Synthetic Instructions and Imitation Learning: Introduction

 \section{Introduction}

-Developing intelligent agents that follow human instructions is a long-term, formidable challenge in AI \citep{winograd1971procedures}.
-A recent focus addressing this problem space is Vision-and-Language Navigation (VLN) \citep{anderson_vision-and-language_2018, chen2019touchdown}.
+Developing intelligent agents that follow human instructions is a long-term, formidable challenge in AI \cite{winograd1971procedures}.
+A recent focus addressing this problem space is Vision-and-Language Navigation (VLN) \cite{anderson_vision-and-language_2018, chen2019touchdown}.
 Navigation is an ideal test bed for studying instruction-following, since the task can be simulated photo-realistically at scale and evaluation is straightforward.
-However, as in all instruction-following tasks, datasets that capture the linguistic diversity and idiosyncrasies of real human instructors are small and expensive to collect.
+However, datasets that capture the linguistic diversity and idiosyncrasies of real human instructors are small and expensive to collect.